13thWitch/QE-for-S2TT/README.md

 # QE-for-S2TT

-This repository contains the implementation of an unsupervised, black-box method for Quality Estimation of Speech-to-Text Translation systems.
+This repository contains the implementation of PB-QuESTT: an unsupervised, black-box method for Quality Estimation of Speech-to-Text Translation systems.
 It is perturbation based and uses prediction robustness under manipulation of the source audio as an indicator for quality.

 The `Perturbation.py` file contains an audio Perturbation framework which is independently usable.
 Find out more about it in the [Section about Perturbation](#audio-perturbation).